vertexproject/synapse/docs/synapse/devopsguide.rst

     {"status": "err", "code": "NoSuchVar", "mesg": "Missing variable: number"}

-You can also do your own error handling using the :ref:`flow-try-catch` if you want to control error codes, headers, and body content.
+Custom error handling of issues that arise inside of the Storm query execution can be handled with the :ref:`flow-try-catch`.
+This allows a user to have finer control over their error codes, headres and error body content.

 ** note::